pkp/pkp-docs/learning-ojs/en/users-and-roles.md

 **Login As** allows you to temporarily log in as that user, for example, to complete an outstanding task.

+#### Merge User

-**Merge User** lets you fold this user account, including any submissions or assignments, into another user account on your system.
+The Merge User feature lets you fold this user account, including any submissions or assignments, into another user account on your system.

 > **Note**: This is the only way to completely delete an account from the system.